jonwilkey/chem-eng-solver/README.md

 # Installation

-Not released yet :) however the goal is to publish this package on [PyPI](https://pypi.org/) so that it can be installed via `pip`.
+Not released yet :) however the goal is to publish this package on [PyPI](https://pypi.org/).

 # Examples